 - 20 grams (2 tablespoons plus 1/4 teaspoon) xanthan gum

 - 312 grams (11 ounces or 1 1/4 cups plus 2 tablespoons) boiling water

 For Frying and Serving:

 In a medium bowl, stir together mushrooms through black pepper.
-Stir in cabbage, coating evenly with soy sauce mixture (like you’re making a cole slaw).
-Using a fork, mix together just until combined.
+Stir in cabbage and scallions, coating evenly with soy sauce mixture (like you’re making a cole slaw).
+Add pork, and use a fork to mix together just until combined.
 Cover tightly with plastic wrap and refrigerate while making the wrappers.

 DO AHEAD: Filling can be made up to two days before making wrappers and assembling pot stickers.